opendatasoft/slate/source/includes/_dataset_security.md

 The dataset security is defined through 3 variables:

-* a global accessibility policy
+* a general access policy
 * specific rulesets for users and groups
 * a default ruleset that applies to anybody else

+The general access policy sets whether the dataset is accessible to anyone or just a few specific users.

 ### Restricted datasets

-If the dataset is [set as restricted](#set-the-global-accessibility-policy), then the dataset will only appear in the catalog for users who have a ruleset declared for them, either directly or through a group.
+If the dataset is [set as restricted](#set-the-general-access-policy), then the dataset will only appear in the catalog for users who have a ruleset declared for them, either directly or through a group.
 Other users won't have any access to the dataset.

 As a result, the default security ruleset has no meaning for restricted datasets.

-### Unrestricted datasets
+### Standard access datasets

 All people having access to the domain will be able to see the dataset in the catalog.